NIPOST Board promotes 70 senior officers, elevates 4 to directors

 The Governing Board of the Nigerian Postal Service (NIPOST) led by Barr.
 Maimuna Yaya Abubakar has approved the promotion of 74 senior officers in the recent promotions exams conducted for eligible officers of the organisation by the Ministry of Communications and Digital Economy.

-Amongst them were four deputy directors who were elevated to the substantive rank of Director.
+Amongst them were 4 Deputy Directors who were elevated to the substantive rank of Director.

 While congratulating the officers for their outstanding performances during the exercise the Postmaster General of the Federation and Chief Executive Officer of NIPOST, Dr. Ismail Adebayo Adewusi charged the beneficiaries to bring to bear their wealth of experiences in contributing to the progress and development of the organization as well as helped in fashioning out areas that would improve on efforts of the organization to provide efficient and effective services to our esteemed customers.